A Polynomial Decision for 3-SAT: The Search For Compatible Antichains

-After writing the {\em Linearized Digraph}, we must filter all compatible antichains contained in it.
-We write a nested compatible digraph associated to each vertex $v$.
-Each digraph has dept equals to its own dept and a non-empty final result generate an output {\em there are no compatible antichains} and, otherwise, {\em there are compatible antichains}.
-Any path in the digraph is an antichain in the linearized digraph and, reciprocally, any antichain is a path in the Linearized digraph.
-Our immediate goal is, from the Linearized Digraph, write a nested digraph associated to each {\bf edge} of this digraph.
+After writing the {\em Linearized Digraph}, we filter all compatible antichains.
+We write a nested compatible digraph associated with each vertex $v$.

+These digraphs associated with root $v_{j}^{m}$ are recursively created in iteration with each vertex $v_{i}^{n}$, for $1$ to $m-1$, for $1\leq i\leq k_{m}$.
+A non-empty final result generates an output {\em there are compatible antichains} and, otherwise, {\em there are no compatible antichains}.
+Write a nested digraph associated with each {\bf edge} of this digraph from the Linearized Digraph.
 Edges will play the role of vertices and the arrows connecting the vertices are labeled.
-We will obtain labeled digraphs whose labels are the pointer of compatible antichains.
+We will obtain labeled digraphs whose labels are the pointers of compatible antichains.

+The search for $maxG(v)$ is polynomially bounded, as we show in the analysis of computational boundaries in Proposition \ref{MAXNSTD:prp}.

-\begin{procedure}[Linear Digraphs] Given a linearized digraph endowed with $k$ branches, $Br=\{B_{1},\dots,B_{k}\}$, for all $1< i\leq l$, we will write a set of nested digraphs for each vertex $e_{j}^{t}$, $1< t\leq k$ and $1\leq j\leq l_{t}$.
+\begin{procedure}[Linear Digraphs] Given a linearized digraph endowed with $p$ branches, $Br=\{B_{1},\dots,B_{k}\}$, for all $1< i\leq l$, we will write a set of nested digraphs for each vertex $e_{j}^{t}$, $1< t\leq k$ and $1\leq j\leq l_{t}$.
 The $k^{th}$ step generates either: \\Empty digraphs and an output, {\bf there are no compatible antichains} or\\ Non empty digraphs and an output, {\bf there are compatible antichains}.

-{\bf Step 1:} For all $e^{1}_{i}$ in the first branch, $Br_{1}$, for all $e^{r}_{j}$, $2\leq r\leq l$, if $e^{1}_{i}$ and $e_{rj}$ are compatible, write the digraph,
+{\bf Step 1:} For all $e^{1}_{i}$ in the first branch, $Br_{1}$, for all $e^{r}_{j}$, $2\leq r\leq l$, if $e^{1}_{i}$ and $e_{r}^{j}$ are compatible, write the digraph,

 Define $G(e^{r}_{j})$ as the union of all $G(e^{r}_{j},e^{1i})$, $1\leq i\leq k_{1}$.

 All vertices in the columns $i$, $2\leq i\leq k$ are form an edge with the compatible vertices in the first column.